Ice Age: Continental Drift: Home media

 Ice Age: Continental Drift was released on DVD, Blu-ray, and Blu-ray 3D on December 11, 2012.

 Reception

 Box office

-Ice Age: Continental Drift earned $161.3 million in North America, and $715.9 million in other territories, for a worldwide total of $879.7 million.
+Ice Age: Continental Drift earned $161.3 million in North America and $715.9 million in other territories, for a worldwide total of $877.2 million.
 Its worldwide opening weekend totaled $126.9 million.
 As of 2019, worldwide it is the 66th-highest-grossing film of all time, the fifth-highest-grossing film of 2012 (also, the highest-grossing animated film of that year), and the second-highest-grossing film in the Ice Age series.
-Overall, it is the fifteenth-highest-grossing animated film of all time.
+Overall, it is the eighteenth-highest-grossing animated film of all time.